-Nine patients submitted questionnaire responses to RQIA.
-All responses indicated that they felt their care was safe, effective, that they were treated with compassion and that the service was well led.
-All patients indicated that they were very satisfied or satisfied with each of these areas of their care.
-No comments were included in in submitted questionnaire responses.
+Twenty patients submitted questionnaire responses to RQIA.
+All indicated that they felt their care was safe and effective, that they were treated with compassion.
+One respondent was undecided as to whether the service was well led.
+Nineteen patients indicated that they were very satisfied or satisfied with each of these areas of their care.
+One patient as stated above was undecided regarding the well led section, however was either very satisfied or satisfied with the other three areas.
+Comments included in the submitted questionnaire responses are as follows: